 In addition to including Delivery Terms of four and five years in the Fall 2006 Limited-Term RFP, ESI will consider the potential to extend, on mutually agreeable terms, the Delivery Term of Definitive Agreements that are able to produce economic benefits in the form of allowing the Entergy Operating Companies to displace the operation of the Operating Companies' own generating resources in a manner that will produce cost savings to customers while still allowing the Entergy System the operational flexibility needed to meet its reliability requirements and provide electric service to customers at the lowest reasonable cost.
-Although a final decision has not yet been made by ESI regarding the extended The only circumstance in which longer-term date, the availabilitycontracts of an extended Delivery Termbetween six and ten years may be appropriate is most likely to be available for a Dispatchable MUCPA product.
-This is due to the factif such contracts could be used to displace older gas-fired generation in a manner that these products provide the greatest degree of operational flexibility to the Entergy System, which is a prerequisiteproduces savings to customers ("Displacement Proposals").
+The only circumstance in which longer-term contracts of between six and ten years may be appropriate is if such contracts could be used to displace older gas-fired generation in a manner that produces savings to customers ("Displacement Proposals").
 In order to meet this test, Displacement Proposals must meet certain requirements and will be considered as detailed below: